SFPM/iQMetrix-CT/README.md

 Greffier J., Barbotteau Y. & Gardavaud F. (2022), *iQMetrix-CT: New software for task-based image quality assessment of phantom CT image*, Diagnostic and Interventional Imaging, Volume 103, Issue 11, pages 555-562, https://doi.org/10.1016/j.diii.2022.05.007

 ### Prerequisites
-You will need to download the Matlab 2020a runtime available here: https://fr.mathworks.com/products/compiler/matlab-runtime.html
+version 1.0 : you will need to download the Matlab 2020a runtime version 1.1 : you will need to download the Matlab 2022a runtime Matlab runtimes are available here: https://fr.mathworks.com/products/compiler/matlab-runtime.html

 The prerequisites for this runtime, and thus the iQMetrix-CT software, to work properly are available here : https://fr.mathworks.com/support/requirements/previous-releases.html